redbooth/immortal/README.md

 ## CHANGELOG

+- 0.1.4 fix bug where ALL records of any dependent associations were immortally deleted if assocation has :dependant => :delete_all option set
 - 0.1.3 fix bug where join model is not immortal
 - 0.1.2 fix loading issue when the `deleted` column doesn't exist (or even the table)
 - 0.1.1 fix behavior with `has_many :through` associations